Kindred loses lawsuit over Norway fines, but plans to appeal

 Trannel, the business behind online sportsbook and casino Unibet, a subsidiary of Kindred Group, has lost its lawsuit against the Norwegian state – related to its presence in the country – in Oslo district court, but will appeal the decision.

 Lotteritilsynet initially made the decision to stop Kindred brands Unibet, Mariacasino, Storspiller and Bingo doing business on 5 April 2019.
 After the order the gaming group was threatened with a daily fine of NOK 1.2m (£99,447/€118,649).

-Director general of the NGA, Atle Hamar, commented on outcome: “The verdict confirms that the authority’s decision to stop the illegal gambling offer was correct.
+Director general of the NGA, Atle Hamar, commented on the outcome: “The verdict confirms that the authority’s decision to stop the illegal gambling offer was correct.
 We now expect Trannel to withdraw from the Norwegian market.”

 However, Kindred remains defiant.
-In statement, it said: “We take note that the Oslo District Court has not accepted our arguments that there is a lack of legal basis for the cease and desist order.
+In a statement it said: “We take note that the Oslo District Court has not accepted our arguments that there is a lack of legal basis for the cease and desist order.
 We continue to dispute and will appeal as we seek to deliver a free, open, competitive and safe gambling environment in Norway.”

 The business added that it believed the best long-term solution was abandonment of the monopoly model.